 But Dave isn’t sure.
 He’s hesitant.
 He thinks the offer is dramatically undervalued.

-Note: The numbers on this deal are small -- and most deals people write about are big.
+Note: All the numbers on this deal are small — and most deals people write about are big.
 But small deals vastly outnumber big ones.

 Before they rolled out the product, Dave and his wife invested a lot of time and money on creative.
-What should we call the business?
-What should the logo be?
-How do we want the brand to appeal to customers?
-Good questions they knew they were unqualified to answer.
 They hired consultants.
 They came up with a brand that is professional and attractive.
 More importantly, it is a brand that Dave and his wife love.

 So, Dave is reluctant to sell something: